 What To Do If You See A Certificate Warning

-The important thing to do when you get that browser warning is to check for details.
-You’ll be able to find out why the certificate was rejected, and decide for yourself if you want to continue and use the site anyway.
-If the certificate is expired, the website owner may have just forgotten to renew it on time.
-If you see this error a lot, you should check your computer clock’s date and make sure that is accurate.
+When you get an alert on a real website, check the certificate’s details by clicking on the padlock.
+You’ll be able to find out why your browser rejected the certificate and decide for yourself if you want to continue.
+If the certificate expired, the website owner may have forgotten to renew it on time.
+You should check your computer clock’s date if you see this alert often.

-However, if the security certificate was revoked, it means the site is using the certificate fraudulently, and you shouldn’t trust it.
-You could also get the warning that the Certificate Authority is not trusted.
-If you feel you understand and trust CACert’s model of peer-to-peer verification or StartSSL’s domain verification, you can tell your browser to trust those CAs.
-There are other kinds of warnings and errors, so keep your eyes peeled and read up on the details.
+If the browser revoked the security certificate, it means the site is using the certificate fraudulently and you shouldn’t trust it.
+If the browser doesn’t like the Certificate Authority, it comes down to you.
+Should you feel you understand and trust CACert’s model of peer-to-peer verification or StartSSL’s domain verification, you can tell your browser to trust those CAs.

 If they don’t have any updates, and if you’re able, it can help to contact the website owner and ask what’s going on.
 You might be saving the website owner and other users a lot of grief, in the event that they aren’t already aware of the certificate warning.